beono/godispatcher/README.md

 # About the project

 This is an experimental library.
-I tried to implement observer patter in go without looking at existing solutions.
+I tried to implement observer pattern in go without looking at existing solutions.
 One can say that it's not "go way".
 We'll see.
 I want to implement couple of solutions and compare them.

 ## How to use